redPanda-project/redPandaj1.0/README.md

 How can you help us?
 =========
 We need to test the network.
-So, you can help us by setting up a node (which will update automatically).
+So, you can help us by setting up a node (which will update automatically) and set up a portforward if possible.
+RedPanda already supports ipv6 addresses.
+The default port is 59558 currently just over TCP.

 The System
 =========